 The sibling relationships in Deeper We Fall were concise examples of a consummate/unsound dichotomy.
 While Lottie and Will were nothing but loving and supportive (complete with lots of lighthearted teasing) of each other, Zan and Zack had a contemptuous relationship, one in which Zan attempted to prevent Zack from wrongdoings and, in some instances, took care of the disastrous results when he was too late.

-I can recall one instance where Zan's inner dialog came across as sociopathic, but for the most part I thought of him as just extremely shy.
+I can recall one instance where Zan's inner dialogue came across as sociopathic, but for the most part, I thought of him as just extremely shy.
 He knew his issues and limitations, but he dealt with them with the help of his social worker with whom he had a beneficial relationship.